TanishkaMarrott/Real-Time-Streaming-Analytics-with-Kinesis-Flink-and-OpenSearch/README.md

 </br>

-### B --> Improvised on thread management for increasing our solution's throughput
+### B --> We improvised on our thread management for increasing the solution's throughput

 #### Our original approach - When we used only `ExecutorService`:-